 Tip: Recover files from Mac after macOS reinstalling

 If you are unable to make a backup before reinstalling macOS, you can use FonePaw Data Recovery to recover files after the Mac unfreezes.
 The Mac data recovery tool can recover photos, documents (word, excel, pdf, psd, txt), videos, audio files from Mac after macOS reinstallation.
-Get FonePaw Data Recovery to have a try.
+Get FonePaw Data Recovery (opens new window) to have a try.

 All the above are the ways to unfreeze Mac.
 Does this article help?
 Welcome to share your comments below!